quality icon

 Cheapest car insurance companies in Connecticut

-If you’re looking for affordable insurance, GEICO tops the list of the cheapest car insurance companies.
-Its average annual cost is $1,633 per year or $136 monthly for a policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.
+GEICO provides the lowest full coverage rates, for an average cost of $1,633 per year or $136 monthly for a policy with 100/300/100 liability limits and $500 collision and comprehensive deductibles.

-Kemper also provides affordable insurance rates in Connecticut for a full coverage policy at an average annual insurance cost of $1,737 or $145 monthly.
+Kemper also offers affordable insurance coverage to Connecticut drivers at an average cost of $1,737 a year or $145 per month.

 Affordable car insurance providers in Connecticut